 Along with the current location of the assets, you will get other asset tracking reports.
 The exact reports depend on the specific IoT asset tracking system.

 The IoT asset tracking module

-QR Inventory software gives you the following reports, available for review and download:
+QR Inventory software gives you the following reports, available for review and download.

 Check how many days in total each asset has been at the designated locations during the selected time frame.
 See at a glance how

 date and location where the asset was last seen.
-Identify missing assets early and locate them before the assets are completely lost.
+Use this report to find out what is missing early.
+Locate assets before all track is lost.

 An IoT asset tracking system allows you to specify which assets should or should not appear at the certain locations.
 If these rules are violated you receive an